dilawar/smoldyn/docs/user/user_manual_python.rst

 axis.
 Smoldyn still tracks any molecules beyond these boundaries but it becomes less efficient if there are substantial dynamics there.

-Simulations (usually the last step, see :py:class:`.smoldyn.Simulation`) use fixed time steps.
+Simulations (:py:class:`.smoldyn.Simulation`) use fixed time steps.
 They start at the time given with ``start``, stop at the time given with ``stop`` and have steps with the size given with ``step``.
 For typical simulations of subcellular processes, 10 ms is often a reasonable time step.
 Longer time steps make the simulation run faster and shorter time steps produce more accurate results.

 .. tip:: Choosing time step